Poemiti/Rats-Kinematics/README.md

 ### 8. `trial_report`

-This script makes a figures with the distribution of :
+This script generates summary figures showing the proportion of :
 - successful trial
 - rejected trial, and inside those rejected trial see the proportion for each reason :
     - No reward